 - Free apps with advertising.

 Nowadays, many apps use this model as particularly in Android, users are not willing to pay; but at the same time, the developer needs revenue so advertising serves the purpose.

 This model can make you money only when a large number of users download and use your app frequently.
-Amazon, Flipkart any such shopping sites can follow the same as the user is engaged with it for a prolonged time.
+Amazon, Myntra or any such shopping sites can follow the same as the user is engaged with it for a prolonged time.